List of NHL franchise post-season droughts: Presidents' Trophy droughts

-^{5} The team was inactive at the start of the 2024–25 NHL season.
+^{4} The team was inactive at the start of the 2024–25 NHL season.

 Post-season series win droughts

 A post-season series win drought is continued either by not making the playoffs in a season or by making the playoffs in a season and subsequently losing the first-round series.
 Since the first round of the NHL playoffs consists of eight series (sixteen teams), there will be twenty-four teams in this list – the sixteen teams that do not qualify for the post-season, plus the eight teams that lose their first-round series.

-The other eight teams – the Carolina Hurricanes, Dallas Stars, Edmonton Oilers, Florida Panthers, Toronto Maple Leafs, Vegas Golden Knights, Washington Capitals, and Winnipeg Jets – all won a post-season series in the 2025 Stanley Cup playoffs.
+The other eight teams – the Anaheim Ducks, Buffalo Sabres, Carolina Hurricanes, Colorado Avalanche, Minnesota Wild, Montreal Canadiens, Philadelphia Flyers, and Vegas Golden Knights – all won a post-season series in the 2026 Stanley Cup playoffs.